How to Keep Your House Warm Without Electricity: 15 Easy Tips

 How Long Will a House Stay Warm Without Power?

 A house will begin to lose heat as soon as the power cuts.
-Depending on environmental conditions, it should stay warm for 8-12 hours.
+It should stay warm for 8-12 hours, depending on environmental conditions.

 Can You Have Heat Without Electricity?